In DR Congo, A Pioneering Doctor Fights Ebola And Coronavirus - UrduPoint

 "We worked with our bare hands, without protective clothing," he recalled.

 "I took liver samples from two corpses, using a metal probe.
 If I hadn't washed my hands, I would have been dead."
-Muyembe took an especial interest in one of the patients, a Belgian nun, whose blood was sent to the Institute of Tropical Medicine in Antwerp for testing.
+Muyembe took a special interest in one of the patients, a Belgian nun, whose blood was sent to the Institute of Tropical Medicine in Antwerp for testing.

 Two samples were sent in test tubes in an ice-packed Thermos flask -- the only equipment available at the time.
 One test tube broke, but the other survived, and delivered its precious sample intact.